tabiya-tech/compass/frontend-new/README.md

 The server will run on port 3000, and you can preview the application in your browser by visiting [http://localhost:3000](http://localhost:3000).

+## Authentication

+The application currently uses Firebase for authentication.
+To read further about the authentication process, please refer to the [Authentication Hierarchy Documentation](authenticationHierarchyDoc.md).

 ## Storybook

 We use Storybook to test and demonstrate components in the browser.
 To run Storybook, execute the following command: